kennytilton/MatrixJS/js/matrixjs/readme.md

 We like this definition:
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-In the movie, the matrix harnessed humans to suck their energy out of them.
+In the movie, the matrix harnessed humans to suck energy out of them.
 In English, a matrix provides the conditions for new things to come to life.

 ### Matrix internals
-[This section is a bit technical.
-Feel free to skip it and come back as soon as you regret doing so.]
+*This section is a bit technical.
+Feel free to skip it and come back as soon as you regret doing so.*

 The "matrix" driving MatrixJS is just another dataflow aka reactive aka databinding library.
 With this library we build a simple tree of parent and children objects where children have just one parent and have a link to that parent, so the entire matrix can be navigated starting from any object.
 It is all connected, as Buddha said, and physicists have proven that a billiards shot can be affected by a quantum event in a different galaxy.
 We digress.

-Properties of objects might have fixed values or be mediated by so-called "cells" supplied to an object constructor.
+Properties of objects might have fixed values or might be mediated by so-called "cells" supplied to the object constructor.
 That means different objects of the same class can be mediated by different cells, nicely amping object re-use.
 > Delivering the Grail of object re-use is one part of `matrix`'s expressive power

 Our shorthand for "a property mediated by a cell" is simply "cell".
 Formulaic `cF` cells calculate values for their properties from anonymous functions.
 These functions receive one argument: the object they qualify.
 The function bodies can use other properties of the same object or (by navigating to other objects) consult any other property in the matrix.
 Cue Buddha, and yes this flies happily in the face of the conventional wisdom on component isolation, separation of concerns, and even the MVC trifurcation itself.
 Do not get us started.